 Pesticide exposure can happen in many ways: touching treated surfaces or objects, eating or drinking food or water that contains pesticide residues, or breathing in spray as a pesticide is used.
 If you have been injured as a result of being exposed to a pesticide or fertilizer, please seek medical attention and then call the Minnesota Duty Officer at 1-800-422-0798.

+Not all pesticides carry the same level of risk.
 The most common route of exposure to pesticides is through the skin.
-This type of exposure often causes symptoms such as a rash.
+This type of exposure may cause symptoms such as a rash.
 Your skin must come in direct contact with the pesticide product for this to occur.
 After a (liquid) pesticide application dries, exposure and risk to the pesticide diminishes; however, a risk remains upon entering into a pesticide treated area, especially for children and animals.
 Children and animals may have higher pesticide exposures than adults because of their low body weight and behaviors such as crawling on the floor that may result in greater contact with treated surfaces.

 The best approach to avoid pesticide exposure from an area that has been treated or drifted on is to STAY OUT.
 If you do enter a treated area and later find out that an application occurred, leave the area at once and remove your shoes and clothing.
 Wash affected areas with plenty of soap and warm water after possible exposure to skin.
 Wash potentially contaminated clothing separately in soap and hot water, and then hang it on a clothesline to dry.

 Pesticide droplets emitted during an application are often too large to be taken into the lungs.
 Under certain circumstances even if a person is not directly sprayed, it is possible to experience temporary respiratory and/or eye irritation, such as coughing or watering eyes.
 Persons with compromised or weak lungs may have longer-lasting effects or complications.